owkin/GrAIdient/Docs/Concepts/MODEL.md

   second layer executes backward, first layer executes backward

-As a container of layers, the `Model` also routes the execution mode, taking into account the `MAKit.Opti.GPU` global variable defined in the [previous chapter](GPU.md).
+As a container of layers, the `Model` also routes the execution mode, taking into account the `GrAI.Opti.GPU` global variable defined in the [previous chapter](GPU.md).
 This way, CPU and GPU are only exposed in the `Layer` component.